Using the Newton-Raphson Method with Automatic Differentiation to Numerically Solve Implied Volatility of Stock Option through Binomial Model: Mathematical Model

 Then, A single-step Binomial Model is formulated as shown below:

-where $C$ is the value of option; $r$ is a risk-free rate; $t$ is a time-step (in year); $\sigma$ is a volatility of the underlying asset.
+where $C$ is the value of the option, $r$ is the risk-free rate, $t$ is the time step (in years), $\sigma$ is the volatility of the underlying asset.

-This model can be extended into multiple steps, which is called the Lattice Model.
-In this case, the values of options in any possible branch of the tree can be determined by the value functions as shown above.
-Yet, in the middle steps, the values of options in the steps after them are required in order to calculate the option at that middle step.
-This can be done by solving the option values in each step backwards.
-In the last step, the value of the option at the current time is determined.
+This model can be extended into multiple steps, which is referred to as the Lattice Model.
+In this case, the option values at any possible branch of the tree can be determined using the value functions mentioned above.
+However, in the intermediate steps, the values of options at future steps are required to calculate the option value at the current step.
+This process involves solving the option values step by step, working backwards from the final step to determine the option value at the current time.